CURE Frequently Asked Questions

 To gain confidence in communicating your ideas and findings to others both within and outside of your discipline.
 You can also benefit by including this experience on your resume.

-Students will be able to see what a research and/or artistry conference entails without having to spend the money to get there.
-Students will learn about other research and artistry projects happening in various departments and have the opportunity to network with undergraduate and graduate students, and faculty from a variety of disciplines.
+You'll be able to see what a research and/or artistry conference entails without having to spend the money to get there.
+You can also network with undergraduate and graduate students, and faculty from a variety of disciplines.

 Registering for cure